dramamine/leftovers-again/README.md

 That work is *already done for you*.

-To write a bot, you only need two files:
-- A bot config file, defining your team and your game tier. ([example])
-- A class with your `decide` function.
-This is where the fun stuff happens!
-Read the spec (here) to see all the state data you have access to. ([example])
+You can have a working bot up and running in minutes.
+Read the [Getting Started guide](https://github.com/dramamine/leftovers-again/blob/master/FAQ.md) to see how easy it is.

 ## Get Useful Feedback.
 Quickly Iterate on Your Design.

+Have an idea for a new strategy?
+Want to tweak your team ideas?

-Before AI, to test a new team, you'd have to play your team for hours just to get a feel for how it performs.
+Before AI, to test a new team, you'd have to use your team for hours just to get a feel for how it performs.
 Now, you can get 100 matches of feedback in MINUTES.
 Use data, not feelings!

 With one quick script, you can see how your bot fares against any number of opponent bots.
 Is your bot weak to Steel types?
 Special attacks?
 Stall teams?
 Trick Rooms?
-You'll know your bot's weaknesses and can improve your
+You'll know your bot's weaknesses and can improve your design as such.

-You can also save replays from your bot battles.
-Even though your battles don't take place on official servers, you can play or upload your replays to the official [Replay Replayer](http://replay.pokemonshowdown.com/).

 ## Compete Against Other Bots.
 And Humans.